 *To wash spinach, fill up a clean sink basin with cold water and let the spinach soak in the water.
 Move it around a bit to loosen any dirt.
 Fresh spinach is usually pretty dirty, so you may need to do a couple of soakings.
 Remove the spinach and shake off excess water.
 Lay the spinach leaves down on a clean towel and pat dry.

-2 While preparing the pasta, cook the chicken.
+2 Cook the chicken: While preparing the pasta, cook the chicken.
 Sprinkle the chicken breasts with salt, heat the olive oil in a sauté pan and brown the chicken breasts on both sides over medium-high heat.
 They don't need to be cooked all the way through, just browned.
 Remove the chicken from the pan and set aside.

-3 Add the chopped onion to the pan and sauté 2-3 minutes, stirring occasionally.
+3 Sauté onions: Add the chopped onion to the pan and sauté 2-3 minutes, stirring occasionally.
 While the onions cook, slice the chicken into strips.
 Put any pieces that are cooked all the way through in one pile, and put the ones that still need a little cooking in another pile.

 4 Add garlic, then white wine or stock: When the onions are just beginning to brown, add the garlic and cook another minute.
 Add the white wine or stock and boil vigorously until the liquid is reduced by half.